 Admission decisions are based on an individual, overall assessment of each application, using the primary and secondary review factors listed on the previous page.

-Overall, the middle 50 percent of students admitted for fall 2017 scored between a 27 and 32 on the ACT, between an 1300 and 1440 on the SAT, and had a high school rank percentile between 81 and 97.
+This table provides a general overview of the middle 50 percentile high school rank and standardized test scores of freshman applicants admitted for fall 2019.
+Overall, the middle 50 percent of students admitted for fall 2019 scored between 25 and 31 on the ACT, between 1299 and 1437 on the SAT, and had a high school rank percentile between 80 and 91.

 No. Students whose high schools do not provide high school ranks receive full consideration for admission, through an individualized and overall assessment of the application.
 For a complete list of the factors that we consider to make an admission decision, see the question above. ("What factors do you consider when making an admission decision?")

 Yes!
 Each and every application is read very carefully by more than one staff member in the Office of Admissions before a decision is made.
 We know that your application is important to you and your family, and we do not take your interest in the University of Minnesota for granted.

 Because we are committed to ensuring that each application receives very careful consideration, our review does take some time to complete.
 We work very hard to ensure that we each student is given the time and attention needed to make a fair admission decision.
 Our comprehensive and individualized review process ensures that each application is given a thorough, fair, and consistent review.